mattneub/RubyFrontier/README.md

 In September 2012 another milestone was reached: RubyFrontier started working under Ruby 1.9.3.

+In December 2013 I started using RubyFrontier with TextMate 2 under Mavericks (OS X 10.9, Ruby 2.0.0).

 For past history and version number, see the file "HISTORY" (inside the bundle).

 DEPENDENCIES
 -----

-You need a Mac and TextMate (presumably TextMate 1.5.x; I have not tested with TextMate 2).
+You need a Mac and TextMate.
 Windows / Linux users and TextMate detractors, this is not the droid you're looking for.
 I might eventually relax the dependency on TextMate, but for now, despite its flaws, TextMate does so much for me and for RubyFrontier that I have not bothered to consider any other milieu.

 RubyFrontier was originally written under Ruby 1.8.6, and I then used it for a long time under Ruby 1.8.7.
 In September 2012 I installed Ruby 1.9.3 and spent some time tweaking, and I am happy to say that RubyFrontier now appears to be working equally under Ruby 1.8.7 and 1.9.3.
 By "working equally" I mean that: